Medicare Advantage Programs Support Aging in Place and Increase Access to Care

 For example, for older adults, engaging in regular physical activity is crucial.

-Staying active can mitigate the effects of aging, by maintaining mobility, preventing or managing chronic conditions and increasing quality of life overall.
+Staying active can mitigate the effects of aging by maintaining mobility, preventing or managing chronic conditions, and improving overall quality of life.

-Programs like SilverSneakers®, which offers online fitness classes and videos, are great resources for your older loved ones who wish to stay active while at home, on the go or within their community.
+Programs like SilverSneakers®, which offer online fitness classes and videos, are valuable resources for your older loved ones who want to stay active at home, on the go, or in their community.

 2. Use local pharmacy clinics for quick, simple healthcare